Ozzy Osbourne: Personal life

 Osbourne had more than 15 tattoos, the earliest of which were the letters O-Z-Z-Y across the knuckles of his left hand.
 He created this himself as a teenager with a sewing needle and pencil lead.

 In 2002, Osbourne and wife Sharon were invited to the White House Correspondents' Association dinner by Fox News Channel correspondent Greta Van Susteren for that year's event.
 President George W. Bush noted Osbourne's presence by joking, "The thing about Ozzy is, he's made a lot of big hit recordings – 'Party with the Animals', 'Sabbath Bloody Sabbath', 'Facing Hell', 'Black Skies' and 'Bloodbath in Paradise'.
 Ozzy, Mom loves your stuff."

 A longtime fan of the comedy troupe Monty Python, in a 2010 interview with Us Weekly Osbourne stated, "My favourite movie is Monty Python's Life of Brian".

+Osbourne was a supporter of Premier League club Aston Villa.
+On 22 December 2025, Osbourne's grandson, Sidney was a mascot for John McGinn during Aston Villa match against Manchester United in Villa Park.

 Osbourne suffered minor burns after a small house fire at his family home in Beverly Hills in January 2013.

 On his 65th birthday on 3 December 2013, he asked fans to celebrate his birthday by donating to the Royal Marsden cancer charity in London.